Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Results and Discussion

 \subsubsection{Low-dimensional Simple Functions}

 In the first test case, we use the Branin function, which has two input variables and relatively smooth behavior.
 We modify its definition as follows:

 where $x\in[-5,10]$ is a numerical variable, and $t$ is categorical, with categories corresponding to values $\{0, 5, 10, 15\}$.
-To provide an intuitive sense of its behavior, we visualize the function in Figure \ref{fig:branin_mcc}(a).
-Plugging Lolo and LVGP into the aforementioned framework, we run Bayesian Optimization to minimize the modified Branin function, starting with 10 initial samples.
-We repeat this for 30 replicates with different random seeds (i.e., different random initial designs) for each replicate, and the optimization histories across replicates are shown in Figure \ref{fig:branin_mcc}(c).
+To provide an intuitive sense of its behavior, we visualize the function in Figure \ref{fig:low-dim}a.
+Lolo-BO and LVGP-BO are used respectively to minimize the modified Branin function, starting with 10 initial samples.
+We repeat this 30 times with different random initial designs for each replicate, and the optimization histories across replicates are shown in Figure \ref{fig:low-dim}e.
 To compare the overall performance and robustness of LVGP-BO and Lolo-BO, we show both the median objective value $\tilde{y}$ and the scaled median absolute deviation $\mathrm{MAD}=\mathrm{median}\left(\left|y-\tilde{y}\right|\right)/0.6745$ at every iteration.

-Another low-dimensional, simple test function is the McCormick function (as visualized in Figure \ref{fig:branin_mcc}(b)), in the following modified form:
+Another low-dimensional, simple test function is the McCormick function (visualized in Figure \ref{fig:low-dim}b), in the following modified form:

-where $x\in[-1.5,4]$ is numerical, and $t$ is categorical with 8 categories corresponding to integer values $\{-3, -2, \dots, 4\}$.
-The initial sample size and number of replicates are the same as described above; optimization histories are shown in Figure \ref{fig:branin_mcc}(d).
+where $x\in[-1.5,4]$, and $t$'s categories correspond to integer values $\{-3, -2, \dots, 4\}$.
+The initial sample size and number of replicates are the same as described above; optimization histories are shown in Figure \ref{fig:low-dim}f.
 From the optimization history plots, we observe that for both test functions, LVGP-BO converges to the global minimum in fewer iterations, thus showing better efficiency.
-We present in the Supplementary Information additional low-dimensional simple mathematical function test cases, which support this finding as well.